GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 remove_points_on_land <- function(track) {
   # make the track spatial points df
   coordinates(track) <- ~LON + LAT
-  # tell it that it's projected in LAEA
+  # tell it that it's projected in LAEA centred on Saunders
   proj4string(track) <- CRS("+proj=laea +lon_0=-26 +lat_0=-58 +units=m")
   # add new column to track object identifying whether the track is off the island
   track$off_island <- !is.na(over(track, SSI_laea_buffer))